bottlerocket-os/bottlerocket/README.md

 All host containers will have the `apiclient` binary available at `/usr/local/bin/apiclient` so they're able to [interact with the API](#using-the-api-client).

 In addition, all host containers come with persistent storage at `/.bottlerocket/host-containers/$HOST_CONTAINER_NAME` that is persisted across reboots and container start/stop cycles.
-The default `admin` host-container, for example, store its SSH host keys under `/.bottlerocket/host-containers/admin/etc/ssh/`.
+The default `admin` host-container, for example, stores its SSH host keys under `/.bottlerocket/host-containers/admin/etc/ssh/`.

 There are a few important caveats to understand about host containers:
 * They're not orchestrated.
 They only start or stop according to that `enabled` flag.